HeidiOttesen/GenomeAnalysis/my_project.md

 >		-	transposon mutagenesis transposon insertion in genes disrupt gene function<br>
 >		-	K-mers/windows of 25nt<br>

-### Plan:
+### Project Plan:
 <pre>
 1 Genome Assembly
   1.1 Quality Check on Raw Reads using FastQC
   1.2 Trimming With Trimmomatic
   1.3 Quality Check After Trimming Using FastQC
-  1.4 Assembly of Long PacBio Reads Using Celera/Canu (1.5 Genome Assembly of Short illumina and Nanopore Reads Using Spades 1.6 Base Error Correction of Nanopore Assembly by Mapping illumina Short Reads 1.7 Evaluation of the different assemblies using Quast (and more)
+  1.4 Assembly of Long PacBio Reads Using Canu
+  (1.5 Genome Assembly of Short illumina and Nanopore Reads Using Spades) 1.6 Base Error Correction of Nanopore Assembly by Mapping illumina Short Reads using BWA 1.7 Evaluation of the different assemblies using Quast (and more)
 	1.8 Annotation using Prokka - structural and functional (1.9 Plasmid identification)